-The IAIA Academic Computer Lab, located adjacent to the Student Success Center, is available to IAIA students 24 hours a day, 7 days a week, during the semester.
+The IAIA Academic Computer Lab, located adjacent to the Student Success Center, is available to IAIA students 24 hours a day, seven days a week, during the semester.
+The IAIA Library has 32 Apple Mac® and Windows® computers available for student use.
 Access is granted using magnetic card keys and all activity is monitored.
-The lab contains 20 iMac computers installed with Mac OS X Snow Leopard and Windows 7.
-Students are able to select the environment they prefer.
-Two additional machines have been configured specifically for Media Arts course-related activities.
-Open desk areas for laptops are also available.
+The lab has open desk areas for laptops.
+Sometimes the lab is reserved for class workshops, such as instruction on the use of Library resources.